-This document helps you plan, design, and implement your migration from OpenShift to Anthos.
+This document helps you plan, design, and implement your migration from OpenShift to GKE Enterprise.
 If done incorrectly, moving your workloads from one environment to another can be a challenging task, so plan and execute your migration carefully.

 This document is part of a multi-part series about migrating to Google Cloud.
 If you're interested in an overview of the series, see Migration to Google Cloud: Choosing your migration path.

 This document is part of a series that discusses migrating containers to Google Cloud:

 - Migrating containers to Google Cloud: Getting started

 - Migrating containers to Google Cloud: Migrating Kubernetes to Google Kubernetes Engine (GKE)

 - Migrating containers to Google Cloud: Migrating to a new GKE environment

 - Migrating containers to Google Cloud: Migrating to a multi-cluster GKE environment with Multi-Cluster Service Discovery and Multi Cluster Ingress